From my T.L. Figgs Nonprofit Consulting Website:

 Or maybe that was just me.

 I’ve never seen any magic in the idea of teams.
-The only reason to create one is because it’s the best solution for the job, not because it’s “standard operating procedure.”
+The only reason to create one is that it’s the best solution for the job, not because it’s “standard operating procedure.”
 Another mistake is assuming a team will get the job done simply because it exists.
 If you want to know the meaning of the word frustration, just join an ineffective team!

 Or maybe that’s just me again.